SehyunPark/pdf.js/docs/contents/getting_started/index.md

 ## More Information

-For a further walkthrough of a minimal viewer see the hello world example.
+For a further walkthrough of a minimal viewer, see the hello world example.
 More documentation can be found in our [wiki](https://github.com/mozilla/pdf.js/wiki) too.